Galatasaray S.K. (women's volleyball): 2020 era

-In the 2020-2021 season, he completed the Sultans League in the 6th place at the end of the regular season matches, and as a result of the 5th & 8th play-off matches he played, he completed the season in the 7th place and could not participate in the European Cups after many years.
-As a result of the Cup Volley matches she played, she lost to her opponent VakıfBank 3-0 in the semi-finals and said goodbye to the cup.
-She achieved her greatest success in the season by playing the final of the Women's CEV Cup for the 3rd time in its history, however, as in the previous finals, she lost to her rival Saugella Monza and lost the cup as a result of a final and came 2nd.
+In the 2020-2021 season, they completed the Sultans League in 6th place at the end of the regular season matches, and as a result of the 5th & 8th play-off matches they played, they completed the season in 7th place and could not participate in the European Cups after many years.
+As a result of the Cup Volley matches they played, they lost to her opponent VakıfBank 3-0 in the semi-finals and said goodbye to the cup.
+They achieved her greatest success in the season by playing the final of the Women's CEV Cup for the third time in their history, however, as in the previous finals, they lost to their rival Saugella Monza, lost the cup as a result of a final, and came 2nd.
+Galatasaray Daikin defeated Reale Mutua Fenera Chieri '76 in both matches and became the 2025–2026 CEV Cup Champion.